 This isn't to say that the hours aren't sometimes tough in consulting too.
 One consultant said weekend work is often needed just to catch up.
 And even when consultants don't work weekends, they spend their weeks ‘on the road’ (see below), miles away from home.
 An ex-consultant we spoke to said weeknights are often a killer in consulting jobs – you’re lucky to get in by 10pm.

 Like banks, consultancy firms are alert to the long-hours issue.
-Boston Consulting Group has been implementing a policy known as ‘Predictable Time Off’ for years.
+Boston Consulting Group has been implementing a policy known as ‘Predictable Time Off’ (PTO) for years.
 Under it, consultants at the firm are assigned ‘predictable periods’ of downtime at the start of a project.
 During these periods, BCG consultants are required to be off completely – they mustn’t check their email and they mustn’t check their voicemail.
 Meanwhile, McKinsey & Co introduced flexible work programmes a few years ago – employees there can now take blocks of unpaid leave between projects, work three or four days a week, or take a leave of absence for up to a year. - Even so, only 26% of McKinsey's top earners are women (a similar proportion to banking).